teisvkn/python-snake/Readme.md

 # Snake

-Me playing with Python 3.7.1
+Me playing with Python and pygame.

 ```
 sh ./bin/activate